Clongowes History | Private School | Clongowes Wood College

 The History of Clongowes Wood College

-Clongowes Wood College has a long and rich history since its inception in 1814 with the establishment of Ireland’s first Jesuit school and indeed preceding that it was in 1450 that the first castle was built on the lands.
+Clongowes Wood College has a long and rich history since its inception in 1814 with the establishment of Ireland’s first Jesuit school after the suppression of the Jesuit order was lifted.
+Preceding that it was in 1450 that the first castle was built on the lands.

 This material here is largely taken from A Short History of Clongowes Wood College, which was privately published in 2011 by Mr Brendan Cullen, a local historian and formerly teacher of history in Clongowes (1971-2007).
 It is reproduced here by kind permission of the author.